 Mate: Mate is derived by an older version of GNOME i.e. GNOME 2 but is updated on a regular basis.
 It is lightweight compared to the latest version of GNOME.
 Like the latest release of GNOME, you’ll find a topbar in Mate.

 Cinnamon: Cinnamon is the official desktop environment of the Linux Mint OS.
 If you’ve used Gnome, you’ll find several similarities between Gnome and Cinnamon.
 This is because Cinnamon is based on GNOME.
 Cinnamon is lighter than GNOME but it is not as beautiful as KDE or GNOME.
 It has Windows OS like “start menu” and a bottom panel.

 Budgie: Like Mate, Budgie has been built on the GNOME framework (the latest one).
 Budgie offers more features than Mate and GNOME.

 Why do I consider GNOME the best desktop environment?

 GNOME is very stable.
 Its performance is also great.
 Once you install it, you won’t feel the need to customize the desktop.
 I’m a developer.
 The interface of some IDEs I use for building applications looks ugly on KDE but on GNOME, the UI looks perfect.
 The font of XFCE is too light (in my perspective).
 Although you can change the appearance by installing some utilities and modifying the configuration files of the theme, why waste time when you can use GNOME?

-Conclusion: I’ve used XFCE, GNOME, and KDE.
+Final thoughts: I’ve used XFCE, GNOME, and KDE.
 These three desktop environments work like charm but have their own advantages and limitations.
 XFCE and KDE are ideal for computers with 512 to 1GB RAM.
 KDE uses the same amount of RAM as XFCE.
 You can also customize KDE to a great extent.
 Thus, I think KDE is a better choice than XFCE.
 You can use GNOME if your PC has 1+ GB RAM.